manytask/manytask/docs/system_setup.md

      For example: [test public sheet](https://docs.google.com/spreadsheets/d/1cRah9NC5Nl7_NyzttC3Q5BtrnbdO6KyaG7gx5ZGusTM/edit?usp=sharing)
      Naming example: `[YEAR] [fall-spring] - [course]` (example: `2022 spring - YSDA Python`)
      (It's better to use service account from above steps to store it)
+   * Remove all empty columns (manytask will create it automatically)
    * Share public table in reading only mode, save link for students
-   * Give full access to all course admins (teachers)
+   * Give full access to all course admins/lectures (if you have Google group - just add the group)
    * Give access to course service account you created (for example: `python@manytask.iam.gserviceaccount.com`)